 They’ve always had a drive-thru, but never experienced a majority of their customers using this service before.
 This has led to a need for innovative ways to help manage traffic and get a better flow of operations.
 They have started to ask customers to sign up for 1-hour designated time slots to come pick up their medications, in an effort to manage the number of vehicles in the line throughout the day.

 “We started working with only half our staff, in an effort to be more socially distant,” Johnson explains.
 “I broke them into 2 teams, and each team only works every other day.
 So if one person gets sick on a team, then only that team needs to be quarantined – the whole staff doesn’t need to be quarantined.”

 He is able to remotely access each location’s data in order to monitor operations and even help process things out of the queue if needed.
 This allows for a simpler, more convenient way to manage and assist stores without having to physically travel to each location.

 “Every day is a new day,” Johnson reminds us.
 “I keep telling our staff – ‘everything is fluid.’
 Just because it’s what we decided is the best for today doesn’t mean that it is the best.
 And so we’re open to ideas and suggestions.”

-They follow their favorite news outlets to keep up with relevant updates, including reading The Orbit newsletter from PioneerRx.
+They follow their favorite news outlets to keep up with relevant updates, including reading Next Wave newsletter from RedSail Technologies.
 There is an extensive amount of resources and information available online that people are sharing based on their own experiences, and pharmacies can use each other’s insights in order to overcome this new disease together.